emystein/linkedin-kotlin-sample/README.md

 * Spring Boot: Used as web server framework [<https://spring.io/projects/spring-boot>]
 * LinkedIn OAuth 2.0: user authorization and API authentication
-* Maven: app building and management
+* Gradle 8: app building and management
-* Java: SE 7 or later versions are required for development
+* Java: SE 8 or later versions are required for development

 ## Prerequisites

 * Ensure that you have an application registered in [LinkedIn Developer Portal](https://developer.linkedin.com/).
 Once you have your application, note down the Client ID and Client Secret
 * Add <http://localhost:8080/login> to the Authorized Redirect URLs under the **Authentication** section
-* Configure the application build by installing MAVEN using [Installing Apache Maven](https://maven.apache.org/install.html)
+* Java 8 or later installed on your system
+* Gradle 8 is included in this project via the Gradle wrapper, so no separate installation is required

 ## Configure the application